softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 A Javascript library for the easy creation of valid responses for the Pepper robot using Dialogflow's Fulfillment engine.
 More info about the responses is available at the official documentation site: https://softbankroboticstraining.github.io/pepper-chatbot-api/#types-of-responses

-# Begin Pepper Chat Fulfillment Library
+# Pepper Chat Dialogflow Fulfillment Library
+In order for this library to work, you must use the included template file, template/index.js & template/package.json

 #  Base Class: